RUC-GSAI/YuLan-Mini/pretrain/datasets/README.md

 ## List of Open Source Datasets Used

+- **🔥 Updated (April 11, 2025): For a clearer presentation of the information, see the table at this link: [link](https://docs.google.com/spreadsheets/d/1YP8-loVUxgxo36UEpOwflR3GRHLieBnLlCy8g10g8RU/edit?gid=0#gid=0).**

 This section provides links to the datasets used.

 | Dataset      | Link                        |